z5267282/mve/README.md

 It is a `JSON` dictionary where each key is structured in the following way.

-Similar to the `treatment` structure, the videos must be able to support duplicate filenames and hence a list of objects is used.
+File names could be duplicated and hence a list of objects is used.
 ```
 {
     erf.ERRORS_VIDEOS : [